open-telemetry/community/projects/llm-semconv.md

 ## Description

-This project aims to establish observability standards for Large Language Model (LLM) applications, focusing on API interactions and multi-step LLM frameworks.
+This workgroup aims to identify and define a standardized vocabulary and specification for observability of Large Language Model (LLM) based applications.
+The effort would explore various LLM-based application APIs, LLM tasks and LLM workflows for multistage reasoning.
 Key areas include:

-- Developing semantic conventions for standard and complex LLM interactions.
+- Evaluating existing vendor-specific conventions (which may not be currently standardized but implementation specific)
-- Initiating vendor-specific conventions as a foundation for broader contributions.
+- Developing a standardized vocabulary for observability specific semantic conventions for single stage and multistage LLM workflows
-- Concentrating on attributes relevant to Metrics and Spans.
+- Initial scope focused on metrics and traces (which could later be expanded to other telemetry data signals)

 Example Use Cases: